GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/iam-delegated-role-grants/README.md

 ## Auditing Roles

-This example includes a python script that audits a list of roles to ensure you're not granting the `setIamPolicy` permission at the project, folder or organization level.
+This blueprint includes a python script that audits a list of roles to ensure you're not granting the `setIamPolicy` permission at the project, folder or organization level.
 To audit all the predefined compute roles, run it like this:

 ```bash
 pip3 install -r requirements.txt